TECHTUNE-I-T-SOLUTIONS/hercirclefoundation/README.md

 Add your license here (e.g., MIT) or change as needed.

 ---
-Generated and maintained by the Her Circle Foundation development team.
+Generated and maintained by the HerCircle Foundation development team.